-The autumn equinox is coming for us in the Northern Hemisphere, making this – for this hemisphere – the best time of year to see the zodiacal light, also known as the false dawn.
-With the moon out of the morning sky for the next two weeks, this is your chance to catch the zodiacal light before dawn’s first light.
-If you’re in the Southern Hemisphere, it’s nearly the spring equinox, so you should be watching for the zodiacal light in the west, beginning about an hour after the sun goes down.
+For the Northern Hemisphere, these next two weeks present a chance to catch the zodiacal light before dawn’s first light.
+If you’re in the Southern Hemisphere, watch for the zodiacal light in the west, beginning about an hour after the sun goes down.

 This light can be noticeable and easy to see from latitudes relatively close to Earth’s equator, for example, like those in the southern U.S. I’ve seen it many times from the latitude of southern Texas, sometimes while driving a lonely highway far from city lights, in the hour or so before true dawn begins to light the sky.
 In this case, the zodiacal light can resemble the lights of a city or town just over the horizon.